TheHolm/cisco-lns-promethius-exported/README.md

 ## To Do
 1. SNMPv3 suppport
-1. Register lintening port in Prometheus database.
+1. Register in Prometheus database.